dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  default.
 Note that for DICOM objects, tool will always send Content-type as
                                  application/dicom.
-        --tsuid <tsuid>          Specify the Transfer Syntax UID to be sent in multipart request for content types
-                                 image/jpeg, video/mpeg or video/mp4 files.
+        --tsuid                  Specify if the Transfer Syntax UID shall be sent in multipart request for content types image/jpeg, video/mpeg or video/mp4 files.
      -u,--user <user:password>   Specify the user name and password to use for server authentication.